 Students must not retain any notes, duplicated exams or have any access to the exam

 in any form upon completion.

-exam papers may be returned to UVU Distance Education via fax or email scan.
-Please
+exam papers may be returned to the Office of Teaching and Learning via fax or email

-save the completed exam papers until confirmation that the full exam is received successfully.
+scan.
+Please save the completed exam papers until confirmation that the full exam

-be received by the Distance Education office by their respective due dates.
+be received by the Office of Teaching and Learning by their respective due dates.